jcorush/jcorush.github.io/README.md

   <!-- Main introduction paragraph -->
   <p>
     I use population genetics, phylogenetic comparative methods, and natural history to study trait evolution in fishes.
-    My research focuses on how life-history traits—such as breeding behavior and migration patterns—shape population connectivity, movement across landscapes, and hybridization rates.
-I then explore how these traits evolved.
+My research focuses on how life-history traits—such as       breeding behavior and migration patterns—shape population connectivity and movement across landscapes within species, as well as hybridization rates between species.
+I then compare these behaviors across clades to identify patterns associated with diversification, trait correlations, and the evolution of complex behaviors.
+I also work to incorporate this information into conservation and management efforts.
     Two major lines of research in my lab are: (1) the evolution of breeding behavior in North American minnows, and (2) the biogeography and life-history evolution of Indo-Pacific mudskippers.
   </p>